Work With Us

 See below for more information on how to apply.

-TCACs Community Centres provide innovative, unique, place-based programs that support Aboriginal children, youth and families to achieve positive outcomes in community safety, education, and wellbeing in Alice Springs and the greater region.
+The Community Centres Division provides innovative, unique, place-based programs support Aboriginal children (0-5 years), school age children (6-12 years), youth (12-18 years), families and kin to achieve positive outcomes in community safety, education, and wellbeing.

 Click here to download the Position Description/Selection Criteria